 The middle and lower deck house a range of double or twin cabins all of which have a least a King size bed.
 On the upper deck are the gorgeous suites with large picture windows so you can drink in the ever-changing atoll views.
 Most guests choose to spend their relaxation time in the open-air saloon and bar area, or on one of the 2 sundecks which include a hot tub and a Thai pavilion for private romantic meals for 2 in the evening and spa therapies during the day.
 There are also dedicated spa facilities on the middle deck where you can have all those diving aches and pains soothed away.
 Among the 29 staff are 6 trained therapists providing a range of massages, Ayurveda and beauty treatments and aqua therapies.

-Notes: Recommended diving experience: Open water for all cruises; except southern tours - 50 logged dives and advanced certification.
+Dive experience: Open water for all liveaboard cruises; except southern tours - 50 logged dives and advanced certification.

 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, selection of specialty teas and coffees available free every morning until the end of breakfast, island excursions, yoga classes every morning (depending on availability), return boat-airport transfers, package (7 nights ['Dive package' = 15-17 dives or 'Scuba & spa package' = 6 dives and 4 spa treatments or 'Spa package' = 8 spa treatments], or 4 nights ['Dive package' = 8-9 dives or 'Scuba and spa package' = 4 dives and 2 spa treatments or 'Spa package' = 4 spa treatments]), snorkeling equipment (mask, snorkel, fins), experienced English-speaking divemaster(s) (5 divers per guide), tanks, weights and weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): 12% GST on cruise price payable in advance, scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance, .
-All items purchased on board are subjected to 10% service charge.
+Cruise price per person excludes (mandatory, unless customer provides own): 12% GST on cruise price payable in advance, scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, 10% service charge, Green Tax (USD6 per person per night) payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Christmas and New Year cruises are subject to 25% extra supplement.

 Optional extras: Alcoholic drinks, soft drinks, hot drinks, snacks, mini-bar, dive computer, torches, domestic flights (USD200 per person one way), nitrox fills for enriched air certified divers (US$ 100 per week).
 Unless otherwise stated, all the listed items need to be paid on arrival.